 Yes, there have truly been those who have sought to change these organizations from their power-hungry ambitions.
 And we can certainly give these folks credit for trying to change these institutions "from within."

-And this is what is being put forth by these institutions and their professional teachers: manipulated jargon that makes no practical or real sense - far removed from Jesus' teachings.
+And this is what is being put forth by these institutions: manipulated jargon that makes no practical or real sense - far removed from Jesus' teachings.

 This includes the notion of bathing in the blood of Jesus.
 And the nonsense that after we die we will lie in our graves in some purgatory state until Jesus comes riding through the sky and takes us all to heaven - as long as we joined their church and pledged that we are saved - regardless of whether we followed his teachings.
 Jesus spoke specifically about this: